 Homepage of Frank Puhlmann

-Frank Puhlmann is responsible for Project Methodology and Solution Architecture at Bosch Software Innovations.
-Before, he worked as a Technical Product Manager and Head of Research at inubit AG (a Berlin-based BPM company) and as a Senior Research Assistant at the Hasso Plattner Institute in Potsdam (Germany).
+Frank Puhlmann is responsible for IoT Partner & License Business at Bosch Software Innovations GmbH.
+Prior to this assignment, he headed the Methodology and Solution Architecture team.
+Before joining Bosch, he worked as a Technical Product Manager and Head of Research at inubit AG (a Berlin-based BPM company) and as a Senior Research Assistant at the Hasso Plattner Institute in Potsdam (Germany).

 His professional and research interests focus on the Internet of Things and Services (IoTS) and Business Process Management (BPM).
 He is especially interested in opening the field of IoT for traditional enterprises, ranging from IoT business model creation down to concrete software architectures.
 Further research has been conducted in variant rich process modeling and software product lines as well as process algebraic foundations given by the pi-calculus.
 Frank has presented his results at major conferences, including BPM, ICSOC, and CoopIS.

 Frank is still committed to the scientific community.
 He supervises Bachelor and Master Theses and holds workshops and lectures at different universities.
 He is a program committee member of the International Conference on Business Process Management (BPM), the International Conference on Service Oriented Architectures (ICSOC), as well as the Business Process Model and Notation Conference (BPMN).
 Furthermore, Frank is a charter member of the BPM Offensive Berlin, a local BPM user group.

 - Andreas Meyer, Nico Herzberg, Mathias Weske, Frank Puhlmann: Implementation Framework for Production Case Management: Modeling and Execution.
 (EDOC 2014, Ulm, Germany)